xot/ElectraOne/README.md

 ![Main](./images/main.png "Main")

 For each track, the level of at most six sends can be controlled (see the 'Sends' page).
+Note that the sends on the return tracks (that are disabled by default in Live) are not included and cannot be controlled by the mixer.

 ![Sends](./images/sends.png "Sends")